 Alan J. Clark (firstname.lastname@example.org) is a PhD student in the Department of Religion at Claremont Graduate University, studying North American Religious History.
 He received his BA in Philosophy and Political Science from Arizona State University, and his MA in Religious Education from Brigham Young University.
+He is currently ABD and teaching as an adjunct professor at Utah Valley University.
 His interests include religion in the Intermountain West, Pentecostalism, and LDS Church History in the Progressive Era.

 Rachel Hunt Steenblik

 Rachel Hunt Steenblik completed her coursework in Claremont’s philosophy of religion and theology PhD program.
 She also has a Masters in library science from Simmons College and a Bachelors in philosophy from Brigham Young University.
 At the latter, she helped archive Hugh Nibley’s correspondence and researched Heavenly Mother with David Paulsen and Martin Pulido.
 She has participated in summer seminars at the Wheatley Institution (2015), the Maxwell Institute (2014), and St. Olaf College’s Hong Kierkegaard Library (2013 and 2012).
 Her first book, Mormon Feminism: Essential Writings, coedited with Joanna Brooks and Hannah Wheelwright, was published by Oxford University Press in 2015.
 Her second book, Mothers Milk: Poems in Search of Heavenly Mother, was published by By Common Consent Press in 2017.
 She served an LDS mission in Sacramento, California (2005-2006) and lives just outside of New York City with her husband and tiny children.